 - The company breaches the warranties and representations made upon application for TPEx listing.

 - The company commits other serious malpractice such as fraudulent or misleading representation or suffers loss of credit, thereby causing damage to the interests of the company, the rights and interests of its shareholders, or the public interest.

-- With respect to the directors, supervisors, general manager, or actual responsible person:
+- With respect to the directors, the general manager, or the actual responsible person:

 - Any of the circumstances set forth in subparagraphs 1 though 5 of the preceding paragraph.
 Being in arrears in repayment of a loan from a financial institution, however, shall not be deemed an "act in violation of the principle of good faith" where the delay of repayment is not material or there are reasonable mitigating factors.

 - Commission of a crime set forth under the Company Act, Banking Act, Insurance Act, Financial Holding Company Act, Securities and Exchange Act, Futures Trading Act, Commercial Accounting Act, Act Governing Bills Finance Business, or other commercial legislation, or of the crime of corruption, malfeasance in office, fraud, breach of trust, or embezzlement, for which a fixed sentence or more severe criminal penalty was handed down.

 - Other business malpractice such as suspected fraudulent bankruptcy.

 - Where the board of directors of the applicant company is unable to independently perform its duties.

 - The applicant company shall have at least five members on the board of directors, of which the number of independent directors may not be fewer than three and may not be fewer than one-fifth of the total number of directors.